matiasvallejosdev/serverless-podcast-ai-discord-bot/README.md

   - `/ask`: To prompt the bot for specific information based on the podcast's transcribed text.
   - `/summarize`: To obtain a concise summary of the podcast's key points.
   - `/purge`: To clear all messages in the channel for a clean start.

-The design system image provides a visual representation of the bot's components and their interactions, ensuring users can easily understand and utilize the bot's extensive features within the Discord platform.

 To view the design system in the repository, navigate to `docs/design-system.png`.